-Gluten-free, 5 ingredient simple almond flour pancakes that you have to try!
-Super fluffy, less than 15 minutes to make and the only pancake recipe you will ever need!
+Gluten-free, low-carb, Simple Almond Flour Pancakes that you have to try!
+Super fluffy, less than 15 minutes to make, only 5 main ingredients, and the only pancake recipe you will ever need!
 An easy Healthy Breakfast you need to try!

-OMG!
-These 5 ingredient simple almond flour pancakes are kind of my everything right now.
+These Simple Almond Flour Pancakes are kind of my everything right now.
 I know, its summer, it’s hot and we are not really thinking about carb-loaded breakfasts (aka pancakes) but this recipe had to be shared asap.
 It’s that good!

 Is Almond flour good for you?

-Almond flour is also packed with vitamin E, fiber and protein.
+Almond flour is also packed with vitamin E, fiber, and protein.
 It is easy to cook and bake with and is a very popular alternative to flour on keto and gluten-free diets.
 There are a lot of different kinds of almond flour you can buy.

 How to make almond flour pancakes